Are Dogs Allowed on the Eurostar Train?

 The Only Dogs Allowed on Eurostar

-While pet dogs are not allowed to travel on the Eurostar, there is one category of dogs that is allowed on the Eurostar: guide and assistance dogs.
+While pet dogs are not allowed to travel on the Eurostar to and from London, there is one category of dogs that is allowed on the Eurostar: guide and assistance dogs.

 Different documentation is required depending on whether or not they have been trained by an accredited organisation.
 If they are not accredited, an application form and additional documentation will be required.